 Lidice was a peaceful and vibrant community in Czechoslovakia with a rich mining heritage.
 But an act of Nazi revenge saw this village wiped from existence in a horrifying chapter of European history.

 Disaster struck for Lidice in 1942 when the prominent Nazi official Reinhard Heydrich was assassinated ... [read more]

 Combat Engineering Equipment of the Warsaw Pact

 The ability to advance rapidly over sometimes difficult terrain was a key part of the Warsaw Pact's strategy.
 The Eastern European nations which formed this historic alliance wanted to be able to move quickly and effectively so they didn't give their enemies an advantage.

 The vital tools which helped the Warsaw Pact overcome the challenges it faced included a whole range of combat engineering equipment ... [read more]

 On 29th April 1980, British police assured Iran that their embassy was secure.
 The very next day, terrorists stormed the embassy and took twenty-six hostages.
 With the Iranian government willing to let the hostages become martyrs, and the British government only willing to talk if the terrorists surrendered, twenty-six lives hung in the balance.

-What followed was six days of tension and terror ... [read more]
+What followed was six days of tension and terror.
+It was finally ended when the SAS launched a daring rescue mission, broadcast live on television ... [read more]

 Tanks and Combat Vehicles of the Warsaw Pact